-Over a period of more than 140 years, the laws regarding the inspection and certification of U.S. flag carrying vessels have developed.
+Over the past centuries, the laws regarding the inspection and certification of U.S. flag-carrying vessels have evolved and developed.
 Since consolidating these laws into 46 U.S.C.
-Chapter 33, vessels are subject to inspection and certification by the Coast Guard on a regular basis to ensure their safety.
-According to this, all U.S. flag carrying vessels are required to be inspected by the U.S. Coast Guard on a regular basis.
-For passenger vessels, nautical school vessels, and small passenger vessels, the inspection must occur at least once per year after the initial inspection, whereas all other vessels can go as long as five years between inspections.
+Chapter 33, vessels are subject to inspection and certification by the Coast Guard.
+For passenger vessels, nautical school vessels, and small passenger vessels, the inspection must occur at least once per year after the initial inspection, whereas all other vessels can go up to five years between inspections.

 The following vessels all require this regular inspection:

-A certified vessel is also required to comply with all of the conditions during the term of the certificate.
-Should a vessel not be in compliance with these terms, a written notice will be sent to the individual in charge and the vessel may be required to make repairs immediately or cease operating; in some cases, if the vessel has a condition deemed to be unsafe to life, the certificate may be revoked or suspended.
+A certified vessel is also required to comply with all of the conditions during the term of the certificate, such as the number of crew or the route it may take.
+Should a vessel not comply with these terms, a written notice will be sent to the individual in charge and the vessel may be required to make repairs immediately or cease operating; in some cases, if the vessel has a condition deemed to be unsafe to life, the certificate may be revoked or suspended.

 The owner, charter, agent, master, or operator of the vessel must submit an application to the Office in Charge, Marine Inspection (OCMI) of the marine inspection zone, who will then schedule an inspection.
 A notice requesting inspection must be sent at least 30 days before the current certificate expires; if the vessel will no longer be operated, this must be communicated to the Secretary in writing.

-There are several things that must be determined by the Coast Guard when inspecting a vessel:
+Several things must be determined by the Coast Guard when inspecting a vessel: